sroberts/sroberts.github.io/resume.md

 <i class="fa fa-calendar-o"></i> May 2006 to June 2008

-- Conducted intrusion analysis for 450+ customers from various industries, validating attacks and providing tactical and strategic recommendations to clients for incident remediation and proactively preventing future attacks.
+- Conducted intrusion analysis for 450+ customers from diverse industries, validating attacks and providing tactical and strategic recommendations to clients for incident remediation and proactively preventing future attacks.
 - Provided documentation, research, handling & response instructions, to internal Symantec & customers security teams.
 - Assisted in architecting redesign of the Security Operations Center Technology Platform, creating a new world class analysis console and back end.
 - Leading the effort to redevelop six week security analyst training curriculum to develop trainee analysts to deal with emerging threats.